 As with everywhere in the world, COVID 19 has had a devastating impact on the Costa Rican economy, particularly as it affected tourism, one of the largest segments of the local economy.
 According to the Central Bank of Costa Rica (BCCR), Costa Rica’s Gross Domestic Product (GDP) is expected to decrease by 3.6% due to the COVID-19 pandemic with hundreds of thousands of locals being impacted by the loss of jobs in the tourism sector.

-Today, the Costa Rican government is putting the focus on domestic travel in an attempt to revive the tourism sector.
-But as the borders continue to stay closed, without international tourism, it’ll be a long and difficult road to recovery.
+Today, the Costa Rican government is putting the focus on domestic travel while slowly reintroducing international travel in an attempt to revive the tourism sector.
+But it’ll be a long and difficult road to recovery.

 This is a developing story, so we’ll do our best to keep this post updated with the latest updates from the ground here in Costa Rica.